2019 Namibian general election

 General elections were held in Namibia on 27 November 2019.
 Ballots were cast using electronic voting.
 A total of eleven candidates ran for the presidency and fifteen political parties contested the National Assembly elections.

 Hage Geingob of SWAPO was re-elected to the presidency, although his vote share was reduced from 87% in 2014 to 56%, their lowest vote share for a presidential election in the party's history.
 SWAPO also retained their majority in the National Assembly, but lost their two-thirds supermajority.
+SWAPO had held a two-thirds majority since the 1994 elections.

 Electoral system

 The President of Namibia is elected using the two-round system; if no candidate receives more than 50% in the first round of voting, a run-off will be held.
 No previous presidential votes in Namibia have gone to a second round.

 The 104 members of the National Assembly consist of 96 elected members and eight (non-voting) members appointed by the President.
-The 96 elected members are elected by closed list proportional representation from 14 multi-member constituencies based on the regions.
+The 96 elected members are elected by closed list proportional representation from a single nationwide district.
 Seats are allocated using the largest remainder method.